 - Mashed Potatoes.
 Sweet and white potatoes become very tender with just 8 minutes of pressure cooking, using a quick or natural pressure release.
 Cook them in a bowl on a trivet with any recipe that requires that much cooking time, or more.
 (In this case, you can’t really over cook them!)
 Don’t add any water to the bowl of potatoes for cooking, as they will be sufficiently cooked from steam in the pot.

 - Steamed Vegetables.
 If you’d like your vegetables to retain their texture, without turning into a mash, you’ll need to use the method described in my Instant Pot Salmon recipe.

 What should you NOT cook in a separate pot in the Instant Pot?

 Quinoa.
 In my experience, quinoa does not work using the pot-in-pot method.
 I’ve cooked it in water anywhere from 10 to 30 minutes, and only the quinoa at the top of the bowl gets cooked.
 (The stuff underneath remains hard and crunchy!)
 I don’t know why this happens, but I recommend using my Instant Pot Quinoa recipe instead.

 This might be the case for other gluten-free pseudo-grains, like millet and amaranth, too.
 I haven’t tested those myself, after having such a bad experience with the quinoa.

 I hope this post helps you get the most out of your Instant Pot.
-For more healthy Instant Pot recipes, including convenient one-pot meals using this pot-in-pot method, be sure to pre-order my new cookbook, The Fresh & Healthy Instant Pot Cookbook.
-(It will be available in October!)
+For more healthy Instant Pot recipes, including convenient one-pot meals using this pot-in-pot method, be sure to grab my new cookbook, The Fresh & Healthy Instant Pot Cookbook.
+You can see a sneak peek here!